There's never a dull week on Wall Street. Let's go over some of the news that will shape the week to come.

 The market is closed in observance of George Washington's birthday -- yes, that's how the New York Stock Exchange sees it -- but that doesn't mean companies are taking what most of us call Presidents Day off.

 Atlas Pipeline Partners (NYSE:APL) -- a high-yielding limited partnership that owns and operates a dozen active gas processing plants, 18 gas treating facilities, and more than 10,000 miles of active intrastate gas gathering pipeline -- reports on Monday, though it has its conference call slated for Tuesday morning when traders return.

-Friday is usually quiet on the earnings front, but that won't stop Gardner Denver (UNKNOWN:GDI.DL ) from reporting.
+Friday is usually quiet on the earnings front, but that won't stop Gardner Denver (NYSE:GDI) from reporting.
 The maker of compressors, liquid ring pumps, and blowers told investors last month that its bottom-line performance will clock in at the high end of its initial guidance.
 That's a good sign heading into Friday's report.

 Longtime Fool contributor Rick Aristotle Munarriz has no position in any stocks mentioned.
 The Motley Fool recommends Yandex.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.